 The Madurodam is the place to head to if you want to see everything at once in this small country.
-Not that you could also reach this goal in a 7-day tour around the country, but I guess the Madurodam is definitely quicker… and also a lot of fun.
+Not that you could also reach this goal in a 7‑day tour around this small country, but I guess the Madurodam is definitely quicker… and also a lot of fun.

 8. Sit back and relax on a canal boat tour in Delft!

-The most Dutch thing you can do (apart from cycling of course) is to take in the sights of a specific town via a tour on a canal boat.
-It’s also the most relaxing way to see a new city.
+The most Dutch thing you can do (apart from cycling of course) is to take in the sights of a Dutch town via a canal boat tour.

 My recommendation: The “Delft City Tour” includes a 1 hour boat ride tour on the canal with commentary by a multilingual tour guide as well as a 1 hour walking tour around the city and even a little present at the end!

-Read more in my Delft City Tour review post
+Read more in my post about the Delft City Tour

 9. Try some (funny flavoured) Dutch cheese!

-Typically Dutch foods to try include the yummy French Fries (that typically come in a paper bag with mayonnaise and ketchup) as well as Dutch beer, and of course cheese!
+Typically Dutch foods to try include the yummy French Fries (that typically come in a paper bag with mayonnaise and ketchup), Dutch beer, and of course cheese!